General-Mudkip/ISE-Notes/Year 1/Block 1/Computer Organisation and Architecture/Chapter 1/Chapter 1.3 - The Computer Zoo.md

+---
+title: Chapter 1.3 - The Computer Zoo
+---
 ## 1.3.1 - Technological and Economic Forces

 The computer industry is innovating at a rapid pace.
-The primary driving force of this push forward is the ability of chip manufacturers to pack more and more [[Transitor|transistors]] per chip every year.
+The primary driving force of this push forward is the ability of chip manufacturers to pack more and more [[Transistor|transistors]] per chip every year.
 More transistors means more memory and more powerful processors.

 Gordon Moore, co-founder of Intel, predicted that the increase in the number of transistors per chip would continue uninterrupted for decades to come.
 This is nowadays know as "[[Moore's Law]]", and is often expressed as the doubling of the number of transistors every 18 months.